-In the past year at Remotesome, we have done hundreds of technical interviews.
-After so many interviews we spotted few patterns on where many talented engineers fall short to pass a technical interview.
-Surprisingly, many of developers easily pass their interview in second try.
-Reason: they know what to expect on the interview.
+We have done hundreds of technical interviews this past year at Remotesome.
+Doing so, we spotted a few patterns where many talented engineers fall short to pass a technical interview.
+Surprisingly, many developers easily pass their interview in their second attempt.

 This is why preparation for technical interviews is key.

 Before we start, I would like to emphasize one thing: being a good developer is not correlated to performing well in a technical interview.

 Working on difficult problems or working on architecture and app scalability for thousands of users takes weeks of time.

 However, during the interview, you usually have about an hour to show-off your knowledge and skill.
 And this is why at technical interviews, two things are paramount:

 In some ways, this is very different from most of the work you are tackling every day.